joostkremers/ebib/docs/ebib-manual.md

 # News

+## Version 2.21, December 2019

+  - New option `ebib-default-dir`: control the directory that Ebib uses as its default directory.

 ## Version 2.20, December 2019

   - Display the contents of an external note when the current entry has